jaruizes/jaruizes.github.io/__posts/2019-08-15-microfrontends.md

 Currently there are a lot of frameworks or products to build frontend applications and its business logic (ok, presentation logic).
 Communication between components within the application is supported by the framework choosen capabilities.

-In a Micro frontend style, components are designed and developed as decoupled and as cohesive as possible, so components has to be independent, loaded in runtime and communications between components couldn't be supported by a framework.
+In a Microfrontend style, components are designed and developed as decoupled as possible, so components has to be independent, loaded in runtime and communications between components couldn't be supported by a framework.

-Micro frontends communications are supported by DOM standards: html tags, attributes and DOM events, no more.
+Microfrontends communications must be supported by DOM standards: html tags, attributes and DOM events.
 It's possible to use some libraries to abstract the frontend event bus but this tool only has to be used to provide publish/sibscribe capabilities.
-It means that application logic isn't in the event bus.
+Application logic never is in the event bus.

-Some core actions need to be defined to be implemented in every microfrontend.
-For instance, actions like language changing to suppont multilanguage sites.
-Microfrontends should listen to an "language changed" and reacting to this event.

-With styling, in a microfrontends world, each microfrontend implements its style and could declare some variables in order to make some customizations.
-Themes are helpful in these contexts.